Brazil regulator approves Monsanto GMO cotton variety

-BRASILIA Brazil's biosecurity regulator CTNBio approved use of a genetically modified cotton seed produced by Monsanto Co (MON.N), which offers pest resistance properties and is tolerant of the weed killer glyphosate, the company said in a statement on Thursday.
+BRASILIA Aug 16 Brazil's biosecurity regulator CTNBio approved use of a genetically modified cotton seed produced by Monsanto Co, which offers pest resistance properties and is tolerant of the weed killer glyphosate, the company said in a statement on Thursday.

 The variety, known as Bollgard II Roundup Ready Flex, can resist insects in the lepidoptera category, which includes moths and butterflies such as armyworm, which is known to attack cotton plantations in Brazil.